gitmatheus/sf-metadata-opener/README.md

   - `SFDX: Open Agent Details in Setup`

 - **Use the Command Palette** with a `.bot-meta.xml` file active:
   - `SFDX: Open Current Agent in Agentforce Builder`
   - `SFDX: Open Current Agent Details in Setup`

-ℹ️ Agent Builder uses version-based routing, and this extension fetches the latest BotVersion automatically.
+ℹ️ Automatically fetches the latest BotVersion for accurate routing.

 ---